Chapter 70:

 “Hold her down!”
 I cried out to my companions who had emerged from the shadows.

 “What’s happening?”
-Aesandoral asked as she looked down at her sister with a terrified expression.
+Aesandoral asked, looking down at her sister with a terrified expression covering her blood-drenched face.
 “Is she—”

 “Yep,” I cut her off as I forced my bodyweight down on Rionriv’s legs.
 “Each of you grab an arm.
 We have to hold her until sunrise.
 We can’t lose her.
 We can cure this.”

-Rionriv wasn’t the strongest of our group, but her new weretiger form still fought like a wild animal.
-She thrashed and kicked energetically, trying to escape our clutches, and, at one point, eventually broke free.
+Forcing her limbs to the ground in an attempt to bind her, the task became exponentially tougher as the werebeast that was our friend had fully awoken.
+While Rionriv wasn’t the strongest of our group, her new weretiger form still fought as though it were a wild animal.
+She thrashed and kicked energetically, trying to escape our clutches, until eventually breaking free.

-It was only for a moment, but long enough for me to be forced to give chase.
-Luckily, the weretiger form wasn’t as fast as our lightning queen.
-This meant I was able to catch up, tackling her to the ground.
+I was only off of her for a moment, but it had been long enough for me to be forced to give chase.
+Luckily for me, her weretiger form wasn’t as fast as the living lightning herself.
+It only took me a couple of seconds before I was able to catch up to her, immediately tackling Rionriv to the ground.

-The sorceress flipped to face me, her claws reaching up and gripping my face.
-With a roar, she began to drive her murder-mittens into me, blood dripping down over my clothes as the sun broke the horizon.
+The sorceress wiggled beneath me, positioning her back to the ground and now looking up at my exposed face.
+Angrily, she reached her claws up and gripped the side of my head.
+With a roar, she began to drive her murder-mittens into me, drawing blood that dripped down over my clothes as the sun broke the horizon.

-With the first light falling upon Rionriv, she began to tremble once more.
-As quickly as it had taken her, the sorceress’ body began to revert to her normal self…mostly.
+With the first light falling upon Rionriv, she began to cry out as her body trembled once more.
+Then, as quickly as the lycanthropy had taken her, the sorceress’ body began to revert to her normal self.
+Before I knew it, I was pinning a normal Rionriv into the ground—a very naked Rionriv.

 Please sign in to leave a comment.